Wayamba cricket team: Grounds and Sponsorship

 Welagedara Stadium is a multi-use stadium in Kurunegala, in the North Western Province of Sri Lanka, which is situated about 100 km north east of Kandy.
 The stadium is currently used mostly for cricket matches and is the home ground of Wayamba cricket team.
 The stadium can hold at least 10,000 spectators.
 Since its wicket had been replaced from a matting wicket to a turf one it has become one of the best batting wickets in the country.
 It was officially declared open by the then Minister of Home Affairs, Justice Felix Dias Bandaranaike in 1972.
 Welagedara stadium hosted its first international match when Pakistan played there in 1985.
 In recent times it has regularly hosted international tour matches, unofficial test matches and U19 one-day games.
 The ground is an extremely picturesque one, with the giant 'Elephant Rock' forming a dramatic back-drop to the ground.
 It also has historic value being situated in an important location for when Kurunegala was an important Kingdom, King Bhuvanaikabahu VI, would address his subjects from the press box beneath the Elephant Rock.

 Lanka Bell, a Sri Lankan telecommunication company is the team's sponsor.

 Players

 There have been many prominent and experienced cricketers players that have played for Wayamba province cricket team including former Sri Lanka cricket captain Mahela Jayawardene, Ajantha Mendis and Jehan Mubarak.
 The top seventy-five players from the Sri Lankan Premier Limited Overs Tournament are selected for the Inter-Provincial Twenty20 tournament.
 Then players allotted for the five provincial teams.
 Therefore, many players from other provinces represent Wayamba team.
 Though former Sri Lankan Test cricketer Lanka de Silva is from Kurunegala.

 Current squad

-Players with international caps are listed in bold.

-Source: Wayamba Elevens, CLT20 15-man Squad

 Notable players

 The following is a list of notable players who have represented both Wayamba and Sri Lanka.